culanomeara/pp5-peaknutrition/README.md

 The homepage is the first page of the site that a user will see when they navigate to the [Peak Nutrition URL](https://peak-nutrition.herokuapp.com/).
 It's designed to be eye catching to users and to quickly summarise the intention of the site.
 It is also a central location for all users to view the various product categories and with a call to action button for a free consultation.

-- Hexagons
+#### Hexagons

 I wanted the homepage to be different and eye-catching.
 I came across another PP5 called Paper Dreams(https://paper-dreams-uk.herokuapp.com/) and used the hexagons from that website for my homepage.

 ![Hexagons](media/readme/hexagons.png)

-- Free Consult Call
+#### Free Consult Call

+The homepage Free Consult Call-to-action is the large eye-catching section which is just underneath the site title.
+The call-to-action is only displayed on the homepage.
+It is used to catch the users attention, and to attract users to click.
+It features a large button and title.

 ![Free Consult Call](media/readme/free_consult.png)

 [Back to top](<#contents>)

 #### Navigation

 Site navigation is present at all times on every page of the site in the form of header nav bars.
 These navigational elements change depending on whether a user is logged in or not and if they are superusers or not.
-Non logged in users only have viewing access to products and posts.
-They are unable to comment or like a product.
 These elements are also fully responsive and the header collapses to become a mobile menu on small screen sizes.

 - Navigation Bar - Menu